 He knows the cost he would pay if that platform of his whole presidential campaign was somehow undermined.

-What what he's done in the last few days is send a very simple signal to the GOP.
+What he's done in the last few days is send a very simple signal to the GOP.

-This is this is about, you know, the master strategy.
+This is about the master strategy.

 The GOP needs to understand that they didn't win the election last November.